Skip to main content

 Checkpoint: The connector shows the number of tools selected for the main agent.

-Your agent can use up to 80 tools total across all connectors.
+Your agent can use up to 80 tools total across all connectors (or 100 tools for agents using Anthropic models).
 The tool picker shows a capacity bar so you can manage your tool budget.
+Claude models require direct Anthropic opt-in and are not available to all tenants.

 Step 3: Test in chat